Dre Campbell Farm

 Beauveria bassiana is a naturally occurring fungus that leads to white muscardine disease in many insects [2].

 Once the beetles come into contact with the fungi, they get infected.
-This is when you’ll notice a whitish coating on them.
+This is when you’ll notice a white coating on them.
 They’ll eventually die within one to two weeks.

-Alternatively, make a homemade Japanese beetle trap by adding one cup of sugar, one cup of vinegar, and a crushed ripe banana to a bucket of water.
-The fermenting scent will lure them in, after which they’ll fall in and drown.
+Make a homemade Japanese beetle trap by adding one cup of apple cider vinegar and a cup of crushed raspberries or grapes to a bucket of water.

-One of the most effective Japanese beetle control home remedies is to avoid excess watering during their season.
+One of the most effective Japanese beetle control home remedies is to avoid excessive watering during their season.
 The pests are most active from late June through August or September.

 During this period, watering the grass is discouraged, as moist, grassy areas provide a conducive environment for the females to lay their eggs.